orchid00/SWC_teachingnotes/CognitiveLoad.md

    echo mv $i $newname
 done
 ```

+Here, the important part is that only the first line of the code is modified.
+The basename section stays the same

-2. Rename all R1 files to R2 files
+**Fade 2 Exercise** Echo move all R1 files to R2 files

 ```
 for i in *R1.fastq
 do